goto-eof/oh_telemetry_collector_server_java/README.md

 docker-compose up
 ```

-and then test application with Postman (remember to import postman.json)
+and then test application with Postman (remember to import postman.json) by making a post to the port 8015

 Or